adarshkesarwani006/Node_auth_code/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate. 🎃

+## Disclaimer
+The added video/tutorials/images/links are not mine; they belong to their respective creators of respective platforms.